wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 To secure your web application, you must implement authentication and authorization for it.

-To easily set up authentication for your web application with Choreo's managed authentication, follow the steps given below:
+To easily set up authentication for your web application with Choreo's managed authentication, follow the steps given below.
+You can also refer to a sample [React app with managed authentication](https://github.com/wso2/choreo-examples/tree/main/cloud-native-app-developer/reading-list-front-end-with-managed-auth).

 ### Step 1.1: Implement the sign-in functionality